nadyavoynich/online-casino-product-analytics/README.md

    * Daily Active Users (DAU) who have confirmed their email addresses, broken down by month.
    * The proportion of successful payment amounts from users with confirmed email addresses.
    * Statistical measures such as the mean, lower quartile, median, and upper quartile of the time intervals between successful payments for each user.
-3. Estimation of A/B test performance, aimed at evaluating the effectiveness of changes implemented within the online casino platform.
+3. *Estimation of A/B test performance*, aimed at evaluating the effectiveness of changes implemented within the online casino platform.

 ## Dataset Overview